CruelSundew/Township-tale-string-tools/README.md

 # Township-tale-string-tools
-A set off tools that can be used for creating strings
+A set of tools that can be used for creating strings and info relating how to install them